mowens24/moneybot/README.md

 **Trading cryptocurrencies involves substantial risk of loss.
 This software is provided for educational and research purposes.
 Use at your own risk.
 The authors are not responsible for any financial losses.**

-**IMPORTANT: Multi-asset and cross-exchange trading significantly increases complexity and risk.
-Goldman Sachs-level features require institutional risk management expertise.**
+**IMPORTANT: Multi-asset and cross-exchange trading significantly increases complexity and risk.  level features require institutional risk management expertise.**

 - Always test with dry-run mode first
 - Start with small position sizes across all exchanges